AngangGuo/blog/content/posts/2022/Notes - UiPath.md

 String.Join(" ",StrArray) // Sunday Tuesday Wednesday

 ```

+### RegEx Builder
+Methods in UiPath that use the RegEx builder: Matches, IsMatch, and Replace
+* Matches: Searches an input string for all occurrences and returns all the successful matches.
+Output datatype: System.Collections.Generic.IEnumerable<System.Text.RegularExpressions.Match>
+* IsMatch: Indicates whether the specified regular expression finds a match in the specified input string.
+Output datatype: Boolean
+* Replace: Replaces strings that match a regular expression pattern with a specified replacement string.
+Output datatype: String

+For Each activity: Keep in mind that the TypeArgument should be Match in System.Text.RegularExpressions.

 ### Date and Time
 * DateTime - System.DateTime: Used to store specific time coordinates (mm/dd/yyyy hh:mm:ss).